solution-loisir/webc-starter-kit/README.md

 Located in *src/_data/meta.js*.
 Exports an object used to set defaults and configure functional templates (sitemap, RSS, etc.).

 ## Pages
-Pages are located in the `pages` directory.
-Excepting the "Home" page, all pages are remapped to project's root and inherit from the `page` layout.
-The "Home" page is remapped to project's root index.
+Pages are located in the *pages* directory.
+Excepting the "Home" page, all pages are remapped to project's root and inherit from the *page.webc* layout.
+The *home.webc* page is remapped to project's root index.
 The following properties may be defined in front matter:
 * `title` -> document title and first heading (`<h1>`).
 * `description` -> document description.
 * `lang` -> `<html>`'s `lang` attribute value.
 * `navigation` -> Object.
 Takes an `order` (number) and a `label` (string) properties which defines ordering and text display in site's main navigation.

 ## Config: `eleventy.config.js`
-The `eleventy.config.js` config file is located at the project's root.
-The config file uses the `addPlugin` method to import the different parts of configuration which all lives in the `config` folder (except for external plugins).
+The *eleventy.config.js* config file is located at the project's root.
+The config file uses the `addPlugin` method to import the different parts of configuration which all lives in the *config* folder (except for external plugins).
 Here's a sample of the config object.
 ```js
 return {
   dir: {